Hyperradiance, photon blockade and concurrence in a pair of qubits inside a driven cavity: Conclusions

 \section{Conclusions}

 In summary, we have studied the quantum properties of a CQED system with a pair of qubits inside a cavity driven by a two-photon drive.
-We have shown that the qubits give rise to hyperradiance which can be linked with the two-qubit entanglement in low driving regime.
+We have shown that the system generates strong hyperradiance in the weak-driving regime where finite concurrence between the qubits exists.
+In the intermediate and strong driving regime, though concurrence may exist, the hyperradiance disappears or becomes very small.
+So, we infer that a strong hyperrdiance in the weak driving regime may be associated with two-qubit entanglement, but the existence of entanglement can not necessarily be associated with hyperradiance.
 We have further demonstrated that the emitted hyperradiant light can be squeezed in quadrature.
 To confirm squeezing, we have calculated Wigner distribution of the field and Kleyshko's parameter.
 The Wigner distribution shows eliptical profile while the Kleyshko's parameter exhibits even-odd oscillations as a clear signature of squeezing.
 We have also explored the influence of an intra-cavity Kerr-nonlinear medium on the system.
 The nonlinear medium induces photon blockade that can be employed to control the photon statistics of the field.
 We have shown that the hyperradiant field can be generated with single as well as two-photon blockades in suitable parameter regimes.
 The hyperradiant field with two-photon blockade is found to be quadrature-squeezed.
-Interestingly in these regimes, the system possesses a finite two-qubit concurrence confirming the entanglement between the qubits.
 Our findings may have potential applications in quantum communication and quantum networking.